mattdennewitz/mattdennewitz.github.io/_posts/2013-10-02-hash-ring-ctypes.markdown

 ### How do I use this thing?

 To use, import `hash_ring` and create an instance of its `HashRing` class.
-You can provide nodes at the ring's creation, or you can add them later via `HashRing.add_node`.
+Nodes can be provided at creation via the `nodes` kwarg:

 {% highlight python %}
 import hash_ring

-nodes = ['cdn.example.com', 'cdn2.example.com',
+nodes = ['cdn.pitchfork.com', 'cdn2.pitchfork.com', 'cdn3.pitchfork.com']
-         'cdn3.example.com']

 # create the hash ring with our cdn domains
 ring = hash_ring.HashRing(nodes=nodes)

-# oops, forgot one. add it.
-ring.add_node('cdn4.example.com')
 {% endhighlight %}

 This class's default settings will create five &#8220;replicas&#8221; for each node